Lorain County Imagination Library

 books delivered to Lorain County children each year

-In 2015, United Way of Greater Lorain County’s Ready Set Go to Kindergarten community collaborative brought the Dolly Parton Imagination Library to Lorain County in an effort to strengthen parental involvement towards kindergarten readiness and child literacy in the City of Elyria.
-In 2017, The Socker Foundation saw a need to expand the program throughout the entire county and the Lorain County Imagination Library (LCIL) was launched.
+In 2015, United Way of Greater Lorain County’s Ready Set Go to Kindergarten community collaborative brought the Dolly Parton Imagination Library to Lorain County to strengthen parental involvement towards kindergarten readiness and child literacy in the City of Elyria.
+In 2017, The Stocker Foundation saw a need to expand the program throughout the entire county, and the Lorain County Imagination Library (LCIL) was launched.
 Under their leadership, LCIL has grown exponentially, reaching more than 50% of eligible children in the county.

 Today, four organizations have partnered together to get books into the hands and hearts of Lorain County children.
-Community Foundation of Lorain County serves as the primary and fiscal agency, and is involved in all aspects of growing this program including fundraising, marketing, and advocacy.
-The Stocker Foundation oversees registrations and enrollments, while United Way of Greater Lorain County faciliates connections with kindergarten-readiness cooperatives.
-Ohio Govenor’s Imagaintion Library provides a high level of financial support for the program.
-Lastly, and most importantly, a team of community volunteers work to grow and strengthen this worthwhile program.
+Community Foundation of Lorain County serves as the primary and fiscal agency and is involved in all aspects of growing this program, including fundraising, marketing, and advocacy.
+The Stocker Foundation oversees registrations and enrollments, while United Way of Greater Lorain County facilitates connections with kindergarten-readiness cooperatives.
+Ohio Governor’s Imagination Library provides a high level of financial support for the program.
+Lastly, and most importantly, a team of community volunteers works to grow and strengthen this worthwhile program.

 Questions about Lorain County Imagination Library?